 THE MYSTIC UNDERGROUND Remember Me

 New York domiciled Anglophile duo THE MYSTIC UNDERGROUND’s make “pop songs for the disenchanted, disillusioned and disenfranchised”.
 Featuring Vladimir Valette on vocals and Benedetto Socci on keyboards, their “life…set to a dance beat” touches a nerve and now more so than the NEW ORDER influenced ‘Remember Me’.
 An emotive guitar assisted number in the vein of ‘Leave Me Alone’, it is slightly mournful and despaired but melodically secure.
-It still possesses hope within the darkness and gloom.

 Available on the download EP ‘Dreamers & Lovers’ via Stereosonic Recordings